Quantum interferometers: principles and applications: N00N State Interferometer

 On the experimental side, researchers have explored different physical platforms, including photonic systems (bulk nonlinear crystals, waveguides, integrated chips), quantum dots, plasmons, trapped ions, and atoms (Bose-Einstein condensates), superconducting transmons, and optomechanics, to generate and manipulate the N00N state for interferometric measurements, as listed in Tab.\,\ref{Tab:N00N1}.

 Photonic systems are the most widely used platform for the demonstration of N00N-SI.
 Figure\,\ref{N00Ngeneration} show several noteworthy experiments for the generation of the N00N state and demonstrates its application in quantum metrology.
 In 2002, Edamatsu et al. demonstrated 2-photon N00N state interference patterns using entangled photon pairs generated by spontaneous parametric down-conversion, as shown in Fig.\,\ref{N00Ngeneration}(a) \cite{Edamatsu2002PRL}.
 This experiment can also be interpreted as the measurement of the photonic de Broglie wavelength.
-In 2004, Mitchell et al. demonstrated 3-photon N00N state interference using linear optical elements and post-selection , as shown in Fig.\,\ref{N00Ngeneration}(b) \cite{Mitchell2004Nature}.
+In 2004, Mitchell et al. demonstrated 3-photon N00N state interference using linear optical elements and post-selection, as shown in Fig.\,\ref{N00Ngeneration}(b) \cite{Mitchell2004Nature}.
 In the same year, Walther et al. presented the 4-photon N00N state interferometer with the setup shown in Fig.\,\ref{N00Ngeneration}(c) \cite{Walther2004}.
 The result confirms the theoretical expectation that the de Broglie wavelength of a four-photon state is one-quarter that of a single photon.
+In 2006, Xiang et al. used the N00N-state projection measurement technique to quantitatively characterize the temporal distinguishability of a four- or six-photon state \cite{Xiang2006PRL}.
 In 2007, Natata et al. demonstrated an optical phase measurement with a 4 photon N00N state and the visibility was greater than the threshold to beat the standard quantum limit, where the setup is shown in Fig.\,\ref{N00Ngeneration}(d) \cite{Nagata2007Science}.
-In 2010, Afek et al. generated ``high-N00N'' states (N = 5) by multiphoton interference of quantum down-converted light with a classical coherent state, which is shown in Fig.\,\ref{N00Ngeneration}(e) \cite{Nagata2007Science}.
+In 2010, Afek et al. generated ``high-N00N" states (N = 5) by multiphoton interference of quantum down-converted light with a classical coherent state, which is shown in Fig.\,\ref{N00Ngeneration}(e) \cite{Afek2010Science}.
 Integrated waveguides are also a good platform for the generation of N00N states.
 As shown in Fig.\,\ref{N00Ngeneration}(f), Jin et al. reported the compact engineering of steerable photonic path-entangled states from a monolithic quadratic nonlinear photonic crystal \cite{Jin2013PRL}.

-There are many investigations on the characteristics of the N00N state interferometers as listed in Tab.\,\ref{Tab:N00N2}.
+There are many other investigations on the characteristics of the N00N state interferometers as listed in Tab.\,\ref{Tab:N00N2}.